swathijayaseelan/ECToolKit-Documentation/ErrorsReport.md

 - PeriodReportingController.groovy:
       Based on the request Mapping corresponding PeriodReportingService is involved.
 - PeriodExportingController.groovy:
       Based on the request Mapping corresponding PeriodExportingService is involved.
       This controller is invoked while the user tries to download the data via ‘EXPORT’ button.

 ### Service:
--	PeriodReportingService.groovy
+-	PeriodReportingService.groovy:
       This service communicates with the database and constructs the data which are needed to be displayed in the Report

+### Data Layer:
+-Schedule.groovy:
+    All the above checks for Credit/Course Errors will be done here.

 ### Basic Report Flow: